rsravan91/Moneyball-NBA/README.md

 # Moneyball-NBA
-Do simple analysis similar to Moneyball to predict playoff team in NBA league
+Do simple analysis, similar to Moneyball to predict playoff teams for NBA league